B&Q: International operations

 Outside the United Kingdom, B&Q's other international operations are in Ireland and, since 2022, in Saudi Arabia.
 On 31 January 2013, B&Q Ireland Ltd filed for examinership in the Irish courts and PWC Ireland was appointed examiner, though shops continued to trade while alternative financing arrangements were made.

 B&Q Ireland had been making a loss since two years before, although the shops in the United Kingdom continued to stay in profit.
 The chain exited examinership a few months later in May 2013, following High Court approval for investment totalling €2.4 million to allow eight of their nine shops to continue operating.

 B&Q expanded into China during 1999, building up a chain of nearly 40 shops, but opted to sell a 70% controlling stake of operations in China to Wumart in 2015, due to poor sales.
 B&Q's parent company had previously sold its 50% stake in B&Q Taiwan in 2007 in order to focus on what was then a rapidly growing business in China.

+The company's subsidiary B&Q Asia began operations in Hong Kong in 2007.
+The company planned to open locations in 2008 that were smaller than the initial locations.

 Incidents

 In June 2001, in Poole, Dorset, 69-year-old customer Pamela Jean Hinchliffe was fatally crushed by a forklift at the firm's Fleetsbridge shop.
 In June 2004, B&Q were found guilty of causing her death, and the following month they were fined £550,000.

 In July 2017, B&Q faced widespread criticism from customers complaining of bad smells and headaches after painting their homes with Valspar paint sold to them.
 This led to B&Q compensating hundreds of customers, with the problem said to be caused by bacterial contamination in the can causing emission of hydrogen sulphide and ammonia.

+On 3 September 2026, the UK Government revealed that B&Q was at the top of a list of companies that had paid workers below the minimum wage, failing to pay £456,934.72 to 4,530 workers.